Pompeo renews criticism of China over virus but welcomes supplies

 WASHINGTON (Reuters) - U.S. Secretary of State Mike Pompeo hit out at Beijing again on Wednesday over the coronavirus outbreak and accused it of taking advantage of the pandemic to bully neighbors, even as he welcomed China’s provision of essential medical supplies.

-Speaking at a State Department news conference, Pompeo said Beijing had failed to report the outbreak in a timely manner and failed to report human-to-human transmission of the virus “for a month until it was in every province inside of China.”
+Pompeo told a news briefing that the United States “strongly believed” Beijing had failed to report the outbreak in a timely manner, in breach of World Health Organization rules, and had failed to report human-to-human transmission of the virus “for a month until it was in every province inside of China.”

+Pompeo also said China had halted testing of new virus samples, “destroyed existing samples” and failed to share samples with the outside world, “making it impossible to track the disease’s evolution.”

 The Trump administration has repeatedly criticized China’s handling of the coronavirus outbreak, which began late last year in the Chinese city of Wuhan and has grown into a global pandemic.
-The outbreak has killed nearly 180,000 people, including more than 45,000 in the United States, according to a Reuters tally.
+The outbreak has killed around 180,000 people globally, including more than 45,000 in the United States, according to a Reuters tally.

-Citing World Health Organization rules implemented in 2007, Pompeo said, “We strongly believe that the Chinese Communist Party did not report the outbreak of the new coronavirus in a timely fashion to the World Health Organization.”

 Even after Beijing notified the WHO of the outbreak, Pompeo said, “It did not share all of the information it had.
 Instead it covered up how dangerous the disease is.”

-President Donald Trump last week suspended U.S. funding of the WHO, charging that the U.N. agency promoted China’s “disinformation” about the outbreak.
+President Donald Trump last week suspended U.S. funding of the WHO, accusing the U.N. agency of promoting China’s “disinformation” about the outbreak.
 WHO officials have denied this and China has said it has been transparent and open.

-Pompeo said WHO’s director-general, Tedros Adhanom, failed to use his ability “to go public” when a member state failed to follow the rules.
+Pompeo said WHO Director-General Tedros Adhanom failed to use his ability “to go public” when a member state failed to follow the rules.
 He said the WHO had an obligation to ensure safety standards were observed in virology labs in Wuhan and its director-general had “enormous authority with respect to nations that do not comply.”

 Pompeo repeated allegations that China was exploiting the world’s focus on the pandemic with “provocative behavior” to erode autonomy in Hong Kong, exert military pressure on Taiwan and coerce neighbors in the South China Sea.

 “The United States strongly opposes China’s bullying, we hope other nations will hold them to account,” he said.

+Pompeo also expressed concern over a U.S. government-funded study that said China’s Mekong River dams held back large volumes of water during a drought in downstream countries last year despite China having higher-than-average water levels upstream.
+Beijing has disputed the study’s findings.

-Pompeo said he would be speaking later on Wednesday with counterparts from the Association of Southeast Asian Nations.
+The Secretary of State spoke later on Wednesday with counterparts from the Association of Southeast Asian Nations and said the United States has called on China to close its wildlife wet markets permanently, citing links between the markets and zoonotic diseases, which can jump from animals to humans.

 While the Trump administration has stepped up criticism of China as the pandemic worsens, the crisis has exposed U.S. reliance on China for essential medical supplies.